Writing Chicana/o History with the Seattle Civil Rights and Labor History Project (2012 revision)

 Interest in Chicana/o activist history at the University of Washington (UW) was central to our contingent of freshman students as early as 2002.
 Most of us arrived from Eastern Washington, with some from the Seattle area, as we formed the leadership of the UW Chapter of El Movimiento Estudiantil Chicana/o de Aztlan (The Chicana/o Student Movement of Aztlan)3 or “MEChA.”
 For many, this was the first time we came together with other like-minded youth to organize around educational access, economic justice, civil and human rights.
 The previous leadership graduated the summer before we arrived.
 Their departure left an organizational vacuum that prompted us to take over the reins of the leadership to ensure organizational continuity.4

-Permalink for this paragraph 0 Among the initiatives we pressed forth were educational meetings to share skills and knowledge as well as to train ourselves in organizing strategies.
+¶ 6 Leave a comment on paragraph 6 0 Among the initiatives we pressed forth were educational meetings to share skills and knowledge as well as to train ourselves in organizing strategies.
 We understood that there was a relation between ourselves and the space we inhabited.
 Far removed from the cultural hubs in the Southwest, yet part of a cultural Diaspora that adapted to its new surroundings, we imagined a way of being and collaborating with other communities that represented a smaller portion of the local population, in contrast to other places in the South and East.

-Permalink for this paragraph 0 Our first encounter with this ethnic Mexican/Latino narrative in the Pacific Northwest came through a class instructed by Dr. Erasmo Gamboa.5 Though the class introduced material that we had not seen in Washington state history textbooks, the material mostly related the rural experience.
+¶ 7 Leave a comment on paragraph 7 0 Our first encounter with this ethnic Mexican/Latino narrative in the Pacific Northwest came through a class instructed by Dr. Erasmo Gamboa.5 Though the class introduced material that we had not seen in Washington state history textbooks, the material mostly related the rural experience.
 The urban narrative existed, as we later found out, in various journal articles, masters theses, document collections, and published ephemera that were inaccessible to many readers in our community.
 As a means of addressing this issue, we undertook the task of consolidating material pertinent to our history in Seattle and the University of Washington.

 Urban Activism in Seattle